 The use of ML systems is being broadly explored in the financial sector as a means to i) enhance the efficiency of business operations, ii) improve the quality of financial services, iii) assist decision making and prediction, and iv) manage and reduce risks.
 In this subsection, we present typical use cases of ML systems for each of these purposes.
-We then discuss attacks and countermeasures for each use case by referring to Table 2.
+We then discuss attacks and security measures for each use case by referring to Table 2.

-1. Enhance Efficiency of Business Operations
+1. Enhance efficiency of business operations